marzinouri/Wikicat/README.md

 Let's start with ***set_lang*** function.

 This function is used to set the language of wikipedia.
+Check out [language editions of Wikipedia](https://en.wikipedia.org/wiki/List_of_Wikipedias) to find out what code you should use.

 It is also used in ***create_category_file*** function.